 Kanban card

-Updating a card’s specific data fields will show additional information in the closed task view.
-Depending on what information you’ve added to the card, and what data fields were enabled for the card template, you may see some or all of these notes:
+Your Kanban cards can display a wealth of details!
+By updating a card’s specific data fields, you can unlock specific information in the closed task view.
+Depending on what you’ve added to individual cards, and which fields are enabled in your card template, you may see some or all of the following:

 On-card info: Task ID